Compliance

 • Focus on total years of experience and recency, not continuous employment

-• Consider re-entry programs that help returning nurses update skills
+• Consider re-entry programs that help returning nurses update skills, such as those supported by the Health Resources and Services Administration (HRSA)

 Challenge 3: Accommodations for Healthcare Workers with Disabilities

-The issue: Healthcare workers with disabilities (hearing impairments, speech differences, mobility limitations, chronic illness) may be disadvantaged by AI hiring tools.
+The issue: Healthcare workers with disabilities (hearing impairments, speech differences, mobility limitations, chronic illness) may be disadvantaged by AI hiring tools, breaching ADA requirements.
+The irony is that healthcare professionals often have firsthand knowledge of disabilities but still face systemic barriers.

 Compliance approach: